stat6250-w17/course_questions_wiki/README.md

 - Question (WF): Can a numeric value in array be changed to character?
 - Answer (WF): All variables that are associated with an array must be of the same type, either character or numeric.
 As a result, arrays are typically referred to as either character arrays or numeric arrays.

+\[Chapter 15, Problem 5\]
+- Question (IW): How do you ensure all elements in an array are processed through the DO statement?
+- Answer (IW): When using the DO statement, specify arrary dimension in the DO statement (ex: do i = 1 to 3) or use dim function with array name as the argument.

 \[Chapter 15, Problem 7\]
 - Question (WF): Can I do calculations against array?